PPPDUD/PPPDUD/README.md

 My friends sometimes describe me as a realistic person, and I don't entirely disagree.

+I have done minor outside work for a variety of notable projects, including but not limited to:
+- Canonical
+- HandBrake
+- TurboWarp
+- Ocular

 ## About mixing code and politics in my presence
 Code is code, politics are politics.
 If you want to express your own politics, go buy a web server.